 Part of the methodology used for making recommendations in the chapter is a consideration of the financial impact for each of the recommendations.
 Very few of the literature sources from which these recommendations have been drawn have included financial analysis.

-The vast majority of the recommendations are not new recommendations; rather they are a synthesis of already existing recommendations.
-The current compliance rates with many of the recommendations are unknown and so it is not possible to calculate their financial impact when widely accepted into future practice.
+The vast majority of the recommendations are not new recommendations; rather they are a widely accepted into future practice.
 It is impossible to make an overall assessment of this financial impact with the currently available information.